Acting As a Locum

 2. The need for Innocent Party Coverage

-If you are standing in for a lawyer in an association, partnership or law corporation with more than one lawyer, you must carry at least $250,000 per claim/aggregate of Innocent Party sub-limit protection.
-This is required even if you are otherwise a sole practitioner.
+Innocent Party coverage is included in the base coverage and required for all insureds.
 If other lawyers in the firm have bought up their Innocent Party protection, you must carry at least that same amount of increased Innocent Party.

 If a claim does arise in relation to locum work, it is the locum’s policy coverage that would respond.